Bible translations into Japanese: Bible, Japanese Colloquial, 1954, 1955, 1975, 1984, 2002

 After World War II, the Japan Bible Society (日本聖書協会, nihon seisho kyōkai) translated the "Bible, Japanese Colloquial (口語訳聖書, kōgoyaku seisho)".
-The New Testament being ready in 1954 and the Old Testament in 1955.
-It was adopted by certain Protestant churches but never became really popular, perhaps because of its poor literary style.
+The New Testament was ready in 1954 and the Old Testament in 1955.
+It was adopted by certain Protestant churches but never became very popular.
+It was considered to have been written in a poor literary style.
 This translation was based on the Revised Standard Version (RSV).

 Japanese Living Bible, 1977, 1993, 2016

-Based on the Living Bible this translation has an informal literary style which attempts to capture the meaning of the original texts in modern Japanese.
-Revised version released in 2016 by Word of Life press.
+Based on the Living Bible, this translation uses an informal literary style which attempts to capture the meaning of the original texts in modern Japanese.
+A revised version released in 2016 by Word of Life press.